azhinu/Intel-i7-10700-Gigabyte-Z490-Vision-G-OpenCore/README.md

 	**BACKGROUND**: OpenCore 0.7.2 introduced a new security feature which prevents the APFS driver from loading if it does not match OS-specific Date (`MinDate`) and Version (`MinVersion`).
 If left at their default value `0` (as set in the `sample.plist`), the macOS partition will not show up in the Boot Picker unless Big Sur or newer is installed.
 For ease of use (and since I don't know which macOS you will be using) I've deactivated this feature.
 If you plan to setup a multiboot system running various iterations of macOS you probably should leave it at `-1`.
 Otherwise you won't be able to boot older macOSes.

-- Change `SecureBootModel`from `Disabled` to `j185f` (for iMac20,2) or `j185` (for iMac20,1). **NOTE**: Only applicable to macOS Catalina and newer.
-You should test these settings first using a USB Bootstick since it can prevent the system from booting.
+- Change `SecureBootModel`from `j185` (for iMac20,1) to `j185f` (for iMac20,2). **NOTE**: Only applicable to macOS Catalina and newer.
+You should test these settings first using a USB flash drive since it can prevent the system from booting.
 Disable it for installing macOS Monterey if you have issues.

 ### Optimizing CPU Power Management